Bouzomgi/Python_Linter/README.md

 The script uses a stack to store each line to revisit old control statements easily and to compare each lines indentation to the previous's.

 There is also a queue implemented by way of two stacks.
 Infomation from my main stack is dumped into an inner stack, "conditionalStack", to form a queue I pull from in my infinite while loop check.

 Limitations:

 The infinite while loop section is only guarenteed to work with addition, subtraction, and multiplication/division of same sign constants.
 I have not extensively bugtested for long selections of code.
-This script serves as a POC for small scripts.
+This script serves as a POC for short scripts.

 I have included 7 traces: hello1.py to hello7.py, all demonstrating a unique feature of this linter.
 To run, change the